epierson9/ZIFA/README.md

 ZIFA requires pylab, scipy, numpy, and scikits.learn for full functionality.

 Please contact emmap1@cs.stanford.edu with any questions or comments.
+Prior to issuing pull requests, please confirm that your code passes the tests by running unitTests.py.
+The tests take about 30 seconds to run.

 ##Installation